dariomtz/APIDOCS/README.md

 # Open API Docs

 Open API Docs is the place the website to host your API documentation.
-Design to easily document your project and instantly share with others.
+Designed to easily document your project and instantly share with others.

 ## How to contribute?